blacktrace-protocol/blacktrace/blacktrace-go/README.md

 **Visual Impact**: Judges see encrypted blobs transform into terms, trustless execution.

+## Current Demo Limitations

+This demo implementation has the following limitations:

+### User Roles & Configuration
+1. **Single Maker Per Node**: While multiple users can register on the maker node (port 8080), all orders from that node share the same libp2p peer ID.
+Takers cannot distinguish which user created which order since the `OrderAnnouncement` only contains the node's peer ID, not the maker's username.
+   - **Workaround**: Run separate maker nodes for each maker user, or use the current setup with one primary maker per node.

+2. **Multiple Takers Supported**: Multiple users can register on the taker node (port 8081) and operate independently.
+Each taker user can:
+   - View encrypted orders targeted to them specifically
+   - Create separate encrypted proposals
+   - Maintain independent sessions

+### Order Types
+3. **Sell Orders Only**: The current implementation only supports **sell orders** where the maker sells ZEC for stablecoin.
+   - Maker = Always seller of ZEC
+   - Taker = Always buyer of ZEC (paying with stablecoin)
+   - Buy orders (maker buys ZEC with stablecoin) are not yet implemented.

+### Identity & Encryption
+4. **Shared Identity Storage Required**: For encrypted order creation to work in Docker, all nodes must share the same identities directory via the `shared-identities` volume.
+This is configured in `docker-compose.yml` and is necessary for makers to access takers' public keys at order creation time.

+5. **Targeted Encryption**: When creating an order with a specific taker username:
+   - Order details are encrypted using ECIES with the taker's public key
+   - Only the specified taker can decrypt the order details
+   - Other users see placeholder values (e.g., `???` for amount)

+### Trading & Settlement
+6. **No Order Cancellation**: Once an order is created and broadcast, it cannot be cancelled or modified.

+7. **No Partial Fills**: Orders are all-or-nothing.
+Partial fill support is not implemented.

+8. **Session Expiry**: User sessions expire after 24 hours and require re-login.

+9. **Single Stablecoin Per Order**: Each order can only specify one stablecoin type (USDC, USDT, or DAI).
+Mixed stablecoin settlements are not supported.

+### Settlement Service
+10. **HTLC Integration Pending**: The Zcash Orchard and Starknet HTLC smart contracts are in development.
+Current demo focuses on encrypted negotiation flow.

+These limitations are intentional for the demo scope and can be addressed in future iterations.

 ## Contributing

 This is a hackathon project.
 Contributions welcome after initial demo!